The baby names for Generation Alpha that are growing the fastest in popularity are a rejection of all the Harpers and Roberts of the world.

 Baby name website Listophile set out to determine which baby names from Gen Alpha – those born between 2013 and 2025 – were trending and standing out as most popular.
 To do this, they collected datasets from the Social Security Administration between 2010-and 2020 and had a list of more than 36 million baby names.
 Those names were then ranked in order of the largest percentage change of popularity, AKA names that went from obscurity to being more commonly used the most.
 Though they’re not the most popular baby names on the list, they are the trendiest.
 “This sizable dataset gave us a unique insight into popular styles and distinct naming trends of Generation Alpha babies,” the site explains.

 The results show that there are some interesting trends that are being followed for parents naming their Gen Alpha kids.
 The names are unique in every sense of the word.
-The names are ones that we don’t hear often at all, and even if a classic name is chosen, the spelling is played with to make it stand out.
+The names are ones that we don’t hear often at all, and even if a classic name is chosen, the spelling is altered to make it stand out.

 “Interesting, the study found the growth of unique baby names for girls is far more amplified than the growth of unique baby names for boys,” the site explained.
 “Listophile attributed this trend to the strong desire of parents wanting to empower their daughters.”